mortii/anki-morphs/docs/src/user_guide/setup/prioritizing.md

 ### Downloadable Priority Files

-Unless otherwise stated, these are `inflection` priority files, generated using a 90% comprehension cutoff.
+Unless stated otherwise, these are `inflection` priority files, generated using a 90% comprehension cutoff.

 <details>